 Miller & Zois handles claims on behalf of bus passengers.
-But the vast majority of our claims involve pedestrians and the occupants of other vehicles and their families who have been hit by a bus.Types and Causes of Bus Accidents
+But the vast majority of our claims involve pedestrians and the occupants of other vehicles and their families who have been hit by a bus in Baltimore.Types and Causes of Bus Accidents

 Most serious bus accident cases fall into one of three categories: (1) "Garden variety negligence" which means the same type of accidents other motor vehicle drivers make, (2) overpass clearance errors, (3) rollover crashes.

-Bus accidents are commonly caused by unqualified or poorly trained drivers to handle what can be a complex instrument, bad weather, including failure to use snow tires or chains, lane changes without adequate visibility or attention, and, with increasing frequency in 2015, drive distraction.
-Another big culprit is left hand turns.
+Bus accidents are commonly caused by unqualified or poorly trained drivers to handle what can be a complex instrument, bad weather, including failure to use snow tires or chains, lane changes without adequate visibility or attention, and, with increasing frequency in 2020, driver distraction.
+Another big culprit is left-hand turns.

-It is incumbent upon bus drivers to follow Maryland law and local statutory and administrative law in following fundamental safety instructions, like activating the bus' stop bar and warning lights prior to letting students exit the bus, keeping the students within the driver's view at all times until they have reached safety, and requiring students to cross in front of bus.
+It is incumbent upon bus drivers to follow Maryland law and local statutory and administrative law in following fundamental safety instructions, like activating the bus's stop bar and warning lights before letting students exit the bus, keeping the students within the driver's view at all times until they have reached safety, and requiring students to cross in front of the bus.